bbnoir/2024-Spring-Introduction-to-Machine-Learning/HW3/report.md

         return x
 ```

 I implemented the DNN model with numbers of Linear layers followed by ReLU activation function.
 The number of hidden layers and the number of neurons in each hidden layer can be set by parameters for convenience among different experiments.
 The output layer is followed by a softmax function.
 The input data is first reshaped to a 1D tensor.
+Also, I added the batch normalization layer as an option for part 2.

 ### 2.2.
 Training and Testing